-Grace is relational.
-Truth is relational.
-Grace and truth come from God our Father and His Son, our Savior, Lord and King, building us together in close relationships in Christ.
+Grace and truth are relational.
+Grace and truth come from God our Father and His Son, our Savior, Lord and King, building us together in close relationships in Christ by the Holy Spirit.

 Jesus came, full of grace and truth

 14 The Word became flesh and lived among us.
 We saw his glory, such glory as of the only born† Son of the Father, full of grace and truth.
 15 Yochanan testified about him.
 He cried out, saying, “This was he of whom I said, ‘He who comes after me has surpassed me, for he was before me.’ ” 16 From his fullness we all received grace upon grace.
 17 For the Torah was given through Moses.
 Grace and truth were realized through Yeshua the Messiah.‡ 18 No one has seen God at any time.
 The only born§ Son,** who is in the bosom of the Father, has declared him.
 John 1:14-17

 The words of grace and truth Jesus spoke are brought to life in us by the Holy Spirit.